 Once you’re in Mexico, you’ll find tourist offices (sometimes called turismos) in most towns.
 Each state capital will have one run by SECTUR, but most are run by state and municipal authorities; sometimes there’ll be two or three rival ones in the same town.
-Most tourist offices are extremely friendly and helpful, with informed staff and free information and leaflets by the cart-load, but some are barely capable of answering the simplest enquiry.
+Many tourist offices are extremely friendly and helpful, with informed staff and free information and leaflets by the cart-load, but some are barely capable of answering the simplest enquiry.

 Travellers with disabilities

-An estimated five percent of Mexicans suffer from some kind of significant disability, and Mexico has made massive advances in accessibility in recent years, although problems still remain.
+An estimated five percent of Mexicans have some kind of significant disability, and Mexico has made massive advances in accessibility in recent years, although problems still remain.
 Ramps and wheelchair accessibility are now the norm in public buildings, and braille is increasingly common on public notices too.
 The real scandal so far as people with disabilities are concerned is the continued abuse of those confined to residential institutions or living on the street.

 Hotels vary, but especially at the top end of the market, it shouldn’t be too difficult to find accommodation and tour operators who can cater for your particular needs.
-If you stick to beach resorts – Cancún and Acapulco in particular – and upmarket tourist hotels, you should be able to find places that are wheelchair-friendly and used to disabled guests.
+If you stick to beach resorts – Cancún and Acapulco in particular – and high-end tourist hotels, you should be able to find places that are wheelchair-friendly and used to disabled guests.
 US chains are very good for this, with Choice, Days Inn, Holiday Inn, Leading Hotels of the World, Marriott, Radisson, Ramada, Sheraton and Westin claiming to have the necessary facilities for at least some disabilities in some of their hotels.
 Check in advance with tour companies, hotels and airlines that they can accommodate you specifically.